assocworks/purcosa-docs/docs/civicrm/events/what-is-civievent.md

 # What is CiviEvent?

-CiviEvent provides a set of tools for running events.
-These tools make you more effective as an event organiser and reduce the amount of administration required.

-CiviCRM helps you manage both simple and complicated registration processes.
-Some key features include:
+CiviEvent provides tools for managing events efficiently, making the process easier for both organizers and participants.
+In this system, CiviEvent is primarily used to manage **information sessions**, which are events for suppliers interested in submitting bids for tenders.

+Key features include:

--   self-registration for participants, including online credit card payments
+- Self-registration for participants
--   tracking sign-ups, cancellations, and attendance
+- Tracking registrations, cancellations, and attendance
--   promotion of your events on your website
+- Promoting information sessions on your website
--   streamline event set-up for similar, recurring events with event templates and event copy functionality
+- Streamlining session setup using templates and copy functionality
--   participant check in on-site at the event from any computer with an internet connection
+- On-site check-in of participants using any internet-connected device

+---

-## Scenario: Youth leadership workshop
+## Scenario: Supplier Information Session

-A community arts group, Arts in Action, conducts leadership workshops for people under age 25 throughout the year.
-Their goals include attracting new youth to attend their workshops and enlisting past attendees to volunteer and teach.
-Youth from local schools and theater groups are invited to attend, and there are youth speakers and volunteers, as well as other speakers for the training workshops.

-The Arts in Action communications staff use CiviEvent to efficiently manage each workshop from the beginning of its planning to the end of its evaluation.
-First, a staff member creates an event page that includes an online registration form.
-Because this is a regular event, a staff member has previously created an event template, which fills in much of the information needed in the event set-up process.
-There is a flat fee for registration, with additional fees for optional workshops;
+Imagine a supplier organization running information sessions for suppliers interested in bidding on tenders.
+These sessions provide crucial details about the tender process and allow suppliers to ask questions.

+For such sessions:

+- An **event page** is created with an online registration form.
+- Using an event template, the setup process is streamlined, automatically filling much of the required information.
+- Registrants can complete their registration online, selecting available options, and pay fees if applicable.
-attendees can select what they are registering for and pay for it online.
-The registration form also gathers information about participants' food and lodging preferences using a CiviCRM feature called a profile.
+- The registration form can collect additional supplier information using a CiviCRM feature called **profiles**.

+### Workflow:
-A targeted list of youth and groups is drawn from existing contacts, and staff send personalised invitations using CiviMail (also based on a template, so that information can be reused from one event to the next).
+1. A targeted list of suppliers is selected, and invitations are sent using CiviMail.
+The invitations include a direct link to the event registration page.
-The invitation includes a direct link to the event page so that participants can arrive at the online registration with a single click.
-The event is also announced publicly by posting it on the Arts in Action website, and the "Tell-a-friend" function is enabled so that the information can easily be spread through people's networks.

-A staff person is designated to manage the process by which participants register themselves, periodically checking to make sure that payments are being made, managing the wait list when participant sign-ups exceed the maximum number, and answering any questions.

-On the day of the event, organisers can check in each attendee on-site to keep track in real time of who is attending and whether there are any no-shows.
-Participants with outstanding fees can also be asked to pay at this time.
-The database is updated immediately, freeing up spaces for those on the wait list and recording payments.

-After each workshop, Arts in Action staff evaluate the success of the event and use CiviEvent to quickly generate reports such as the number of attendees, total event fees paid, and total amount still due.
-The event and mail templates can be updated if necessary and saved for the next event.

-## Some key concepts

-The chapters in this section take you through everything you need to know in order to get the most from CiviEvent.
-Below are a few concepts you might find helpful before you begin to set up your event.
-You will put these concepts into practical use when following the step-by-step tasks in the next chapters of this section.
+2. The event is also announced on the organization’s website.
+3. A designated staff member monitors registrations, manages waitlists, and answers questions.
+4. During the session, participants check in on-site, and the system updates attendance records in real-time.
+5. After the session, reports are generated to review attendance and payment details.

+---

+## Key Concepts

+Understanding the following concepts will help you maximize the use of CiviEvent in this system:

-### Events, participants and contacts
+### Events, Participants, and Contacts

-First lets explain some basic concepts.
-CiviCRM allows you to create one or more **events** that your **contacts** can participate in.
-When a contact participates in an event, they are called a **participant**.
+CiviCRM allows you to create **events** (information sessions) that **contacts** (suppliers) can attend.
+When a contact attends an event, they become a **participant**.

 ### Event Types

-CiviCRM allows you to define different types of events, such as Conferences, Meetings and Fundraisers.
-Which event types to create is entirely up to you, according to the needs of your organization.

-Event Types come in handy if you have different requirements for types of events.
-For example, you can create custom fields to store and display additional data about an event by its Event Type.
-See the chapter [*Custom data on events*](https://docs.civicrm.org/user/en/latest/events/custom-data-for-events/) in this section for more information about this.
-They are also useful for categorizing and segmenting events and attendees, for example, you could easily find all contacts that have come to one of your Workshops or attended one of your Fundraising events.
+CiviCRM supports different **event types**.
+In this system, events are categorized as **Information Sessions**.
+Event Types allow:

+- Segmentation and categorization of events
+- Custom fields specific to the type of event
+- Easy tracking of participation in specific types of events

 ### Participant Default Roles

-Every contact that participates in an event is assigned a Participant Default Role.
-The most common is probably Attendee.
-Others include Volunteer, Host or Speaker.
-Participant roles are fully customizable to match the types of events your organization conducts.
-This allows you to segment participants into meaningful categories based on their involvement in the event, for example for sending an email to Volunteers only or generating a list of past table captains for fundraisers.
-You can also create custom fields that apply only to specific roles, for example, to collect information about availability from Volunteers only.
+Participants in an event are assigned a default **role**, such as **Attendee**.
+Roles help organize and segment participants based on their involvement, which can be useful for:

+- Sending targeted communications
+- Generating role-specific reports

+Roles are customizable to fit your system’s needs.

-### Participant statuses
+### Participant Statuses

-Participant statuses (for example, Registered, No-show, Attended or Cancelled) are used to track what stage the contact is at in their 'event journey'.
-Participant statuses are fully customizable to match the way your organization does event registration.
-This allows you to segment participants into meaningful categories based on their behavior with respect to the event, for the purpose of things like generating sign-in sheets, tracking how many people are likely to come to an event, and tailoring email communications to registrants.

-## Other parts of CiviCRM that work with CiviEvent

-CiviEvent is designed to work together with other parts of CiviCRM.
-For example, you can promote the event to a targeted list and communicate with event participants via email before and after the event using CiviMail (see the *Email* section, particularly the [Set-up](../email/set-up.md) and [Scheduled Reminders](../email/scheduled-reminders.md) chapters, for more information).
-CiviEvent works with CiviContribute to allow you to accept event payments online.
-To do this, you must enable CiviContribute and set up a payment processor; see the [*Contributions*](https://docs.civicrm.org/user/en/latest/contributions/what-is-civicontribute/) section for more information.
+Statuses track participants’ progress through the event process, such as **Registered**, **Attended**, or **Cancelled**.
+These statuses:

+- Are customizable
+- Help monitor attendance and no-shows
+- Facilitate tailored communications

+---